 The Heraklion Archaeological Museum

-The museum is located in the town center and was built between 1937 and 1940 by the architect Patroklos Karantinos.
+The museum is recently renovated, is located in the town center and was built between 1937 and 1940 by the architect Patroklos Karantinos.